wolfSSL/documentation/wolfSSL/src/chapter11.md

   }
 ```

-The above code will go into `tcpserv04.c` after the variable definitions in `main()`.
+The code shown above should be added to the beginning of `tcpserv04.c` after the variable definitions in `main()`.
 A version of the finished code is included in the SSL tutorial ZIP file for reference.

 Now that wolfSSL and the `WOLFSSL_CTX` have been initialized, make sure that the `WOLFSSL_CTX` object and the wolfSSL library are freed when the application is completely done using SSL/TLS.
 In both the client and the server, the following two lines should be placed at the end of the `main()` function (in the client right before the call to `exit()`):